apocaliss92/scrypted-advanced-notifier/README.md

 - `Minimum snapshot acquisition delay`, minimum seconds to wait until a new snapshot can be taken from a camera, keep it around 5 seconds for cameras with weak hardware
 - `Off motion duration`, amount of seconds to consider motion as ended for rules/detections affecting the camera.
 It will override the motion off events
 - `Snapshot from Decoder`, take snapshots from the camera decoded stream.
 If set to `Always` it will be active only if any detection rule with videoclips, timelapse or occupancy rule is running.
-If set `OnMotion` it will run only during motion sessions, usefull if your camera gives many snapshot timeout errors
+If set `OnMotion` it will run only during motion sessions, usefull if your camera gives many snapshot timeout errors. `Auto` will be the default and regulate it when required
 - Set `Minimum notification delay` to debounce further notifications
 - Set `Minimum MQTT publish delay` to debounce the image update on MQTT for this basic detections